mnguye49/finalProject/SRS.md

 * Some parts of the code can be hard to understand.
 * Trying to work around the schedules of some of the group members.
 * Due to the limited amount of time to work, many of non-database features such as customization may not be implemated until very late into the develpment stages.
+* Due to the high amount of customiablity that is available to users, there is more room for error
+*

 ## Use Cases